dbeniamine/vim-mail/README.markdown

 ### Contact completion

+The contact completion is designed for [pycarddav](https://pypi.python.org/pypi/pyCardDAV), however it is possible to use any external tools by setting the following variables:

+    let g:VimMailContactSyncCmd="my_synchronisation_cmd"
+    let g:VimMailContactQueryCmd="my_query_cmd"

+The only restriction is that the query command should give an output similar to pc_query output, aka something like:

+    Name: Someone
+    Tel (CELL): 000000000
+    EMAIL : someone@foo.bar
+    Name: Someone else
+    TEL: 0000000
+    EMAIL (Work): Someone.else@work.com
+    EMAIL (Perso): Someone.else@dummyprovider.com

+The fields between parentheses are optional.

-You can search your [pycarddav](https://pypi.python.org/pypi/pyCardDAV) address book from vim using the following commands:
+You can search your  address book from vim using the following commands:

 In insert mode, type: